Ben Johnston (rugby league)

-He has previously played for the Castleford Tigers (Heritage № 930) in the Super League and the York City Knights in the Championship.
-Johnston has spent time on loan from York at the Dewsbury Rams in the Kingstone Press Championship and spent six seasons with Halifax in the Championship.
+He has previously played for the Castleford Tigers in the Super League and the York City Knights in the Championship.
+Johnston has spent time on loan from York at the Dewsbury Rams in the Championship and spent six seasons with Halifax in the Championship.

 Background

 Johnston was born in York, Yorkshire, England.

 Club career

 Johnston made his Super League début for the Castleford Tigers against the London Broncos in 2012.